-- Inspect the gearbox chain before and after every usage.
+- Inspect the gearbox chain every week.
 If nicks, kinks, worn spots, breaks or any other sign of deterioration or damage is found, immediate replacement is mandatory before further usage.
 If the semitrailer is going to be out in the weather for any length of time, it is advisable to oil the chain drive to prevent untimely rusting and deterioration of the chain.
 See Table 4-1 for lubrication specifications. - 2.
 If the gearbox chain has more than 1/32" wear in the links, the chain needs to be replaced.
+Inspect for wear every 6 months.
 If the chain needs to be replaced or if links need to be taken out in order to get the chain tight, one of the chain links will need to be cut and welded back together.
 A chain splice p/n 129214 is used to aid in splicing the chain back together.
-Use stainless steel missle rod (Welco Super Missle Weld 120,000 psi tensile strength) to weld the link back together. - 3.
+The chain can not be twisted when it is installed.
+Use 100,000 psi minimum yield weld wire to weld the link back together. - 3.
 Inspect the chain drive mechanism thoroughly each week to insure safe, efficient operation. - 4.
+During daily vehicle walk around inspection, ensure operator checks gear box, idler pulley and chain system for any debris accumulation, loose pulley or broken/missing/loose nuts and bolts or pins.
+Failure to identify and resolve any of the above mentioned issues can result in damage to the chain and pulley system. - 5.
 If the chain is loose, it needs to be tightened before loading a load.
-This is done at the gearbox. - a.
-Loosen the four screws that hold gearbox to the mounting plate. - b.
+This is done at the gearbox. - Loosen the four screws that hold gearbox to the mounting plate to 1/16" gap to allow gearbox to slide forward freely. - b.
 Pull the gearbox forward using the adjusting screws. - c.
 Do not put more than 12,000 pounds of pull on the gearbox so each screw should have no more than 6,000 pounds of pull on it.
-Torque of 90 ft.-lbs on 7/8-9 non-oiled, clean thread should create 6,000 pounds tension.
+Torque of 90 ft.-lbs on 7/8-9 non-oiled, clean thread should create 6,000 pounds tension. - d.
+Tighten the four screws that hold gearbox to mounting plate to 200 foot pounds.